A-Janad/ci-cd-pipeline-udacity/README.md

 ## Project Plan

 It is critical to have an effective project plan and task tracking, In this section you find:
-* A [Azure Account](https://trello.com/b/7QrYdgzR/udacity-building-a-ci-cd-pipeline) board for the project
+* A [trello](https://trello.com/b/7QrYdgzR/udacity-building-a-ci-cd-pipeline) board for the project
 * A spreadsheet that includes the original and final project plan

 ## Instructions

 <TODO:
 * Architectural Diagram (Shows how key parts of the system work)>

-<TODO:  Instructions for running the Python project.
-How could a user with no context run this project without asking you for any help.
-Include screenshots with explicit steps to create that work.
-Be sure to at least include the following screenshots:

-* Project running on Azure App Service

-* Project cloned into Azure Cloud Shell

-* Passing tests that are displayed after running the `make all` command from the `Makefile`

-* Output of a test run
+in Azure Cloud Shell, clone the repo:

 * Successful deploy of the project in Azure Pipelines.
 [Note the official documentation should be referred to and double checked as you setup CI/CD](https://docs.microsoft.com/en-us/azure/devops/pipelines/ecosystems/python-webapp?view=azure-devops).